Agave mediopicta alba

 Agave ingens var. picta,

-This desert plant is native to Southern America, Mexico.
+Agave mediopicta alba is a desert plant native to Southern America, Mexico.

 This smaller growing variery of Agave Americana form an usually solitary rosette, which grows up to 120 cm.
 The short, lanceolate fleshy leaves are grey-blue variegated, with a greyish/creamy-white central band.
 Their base is thick.
 They characteristicly have an undulate lamina, which presents grey-blue spines on the margins, and a long terminal spine.
 Flower stems are variegated too.
 The inflorescence is up to 5 m tall.
 The large flowers are yellow-greenish.